 National EMS Week

-A way we can thank EMS providers, on a national level, is to help celebrate National EMS Week in May (in 2022, May 15-21).
+A way we can thank EMS providers, on a national level, is to help celebrate National EMS Week in May.
 The week was made official by President Gerald Ford in 1974 as a way to celebrate EMS practitioners and the important work they do in our nation’s communities.
 It is sponsored by the National Association of Emergency Medical Technicians (NAEMT) and the American College of Emergency Physicians (ACEP).